AAP’s 2014 report: the huge growth was in…

 I think the bigger market for subsers is serious readers…so based on all that geeky, highly speculative math stuff I just did ;) I wouldn’t expect subsers to get easily beyond 50%.

 Regardless, that’s a lot of room for growth. :)

 You can give KU as a gift.
 If KU gets a Big 5 publisher, and/or people really start to perceive as being a good way to encourage kids to read (I’m hoping Amazon is working on marketing for that…showing a kid saying, “I can’t find anything to read I like”, that sort of thing), it could get higher.

 I’d be impressed if the subser sales doubled next year, and were half again as high in 2017.

 What do you think?
 Will subsers continue to grow?
 Were my numbers above so speculative as to be silly? :) If you think so, what are your guesses?
 If we could include indies, how much would that change this?
 Would e-book growth be much higher?
 Feel free to tell me and my readers what you think by commenting on this post.

 Join thousands of readers and try the free ILMK magazine at Flipboard!

+* I am linking to the same thing at the regular Amazon site, and at AmazonSmile.
 When you shop at AmazonSmile, half a percent of your purchase price on eligible items goes to a non-profit you choose.
 It will feel just like shopping at Amazon: you’ll be using your same account.
 The one thing for you that is different is that you pick a non-profit the first time you go (which you can change whenever you want)…and the good feeling you’ll get.
 Shop ’til you help!